ghumakkad/blog/_posts/2017-01-22-devariyatal-chandrashila-trek-log.markdown

   <figcaption>First day of trek towards Devariyatal from Sari</figcaption>
 </figure>

-We reached the village Sari around 2 PM.
-We started off to Devariyatal immediately.
+We reached the village named Sari around 2 PM and soon we started off to Devariyatal.
 Trek to Devariyatal is roughly 3 km climb from this village.
 In little more than an hour, we reached Devariyatal .
 There weren’t many people camping that day.